-A recent survey conducted by the Barna Group, a leading research organization whose focus is on the relationship of faith and culture, found that less than one percent of the young adult population in the United States has a biblical worldview.
+Not every child who starts out in church stays in church; in fact, many young people are falling away from the faith and walking away from the church as they grow older.
+A recent survey conducted by the Barna Group, a leading research organization whose focus is on the relationship of faith and culture, found that less than 1 percent of the young adult population in the United States has a biblical worldview.
 Even more startling, the data shows that less than one half of one percent of Christians between the ages of 18 and 23 has a biblical worldview.

-The Barna Group defined those as having a biblical worldview if they believed:
+The Barna Group defined a biblical worldview as belief in the following:

-• that Satan is a real being, not symbolic,
+• Satan is a real being, not symbolic

-• that a person cannot earn their way into the kingdom of God though good works,
+• a person cannot earn his way into the kingdom of God though good works

-• that Jesus Christ lived a sinless life on earth, and
+• Jesus Christ lived a sinless life on earth

-• that God is the supreme Creator of the heavens and the earth and reigns over the whole universe today.
+• God is the supreme Creator of the heavens and the earth and reigns over the whole universe today

-Another study by Fuller Seminary determined that the most important factor in whether young people leave the church or remain steadfast in their faith was whether they have a safe haven to express their doubts and concerns regarding the Scriptures and their faith before leaving home.
-What is critical is that our youth have adults to provide them direction and guidance regarding the apprehensions they may have about their faith.
-Such a refuge is found in two places: in their parents and in their church youth ministry programs.
+Another study by Fuller Seminary also looked at why young people are falling away from the faith.
+The Fuller study determined that the most important factor in whether young people leave the church or remain steadfast in their faith is whether they have a safe haven to express their doubts and concerns regarding their faith before leaving home.
+Such a refuge is found in two places: their home and their church youth ministry.

-There’s no question that a key factor in whether young people remain resolute in their Christian faith or walk away from it is the influence of their parents.
+A key factor in keeping young people from falling away from their faith is the influence of their parents.
 It’s as the Proverb says, “Train a child in the way he should go, and when he is old he will not turn from it” (Proverbs 22:6).
 One particular study found that when both parents were faithful and active in the church, 93 percent of their children remained faithful.
 When just one parent was faithful, 73 percent of their children remained faithful.
-When neither parent was particularly active, only 53 percent of their children stayed faithful.
-In those instances where both parents were not active at all and only attended church now and then, the percentage dropped to a mere 6 percent.
+When neither parent was particularly active in church, only 53 percent of their children stayed faithful.
+In those instances where neither parent was active at all and only attended church now and then, the percentage dropped to a mere 6 percent.